Style 2 Big Ben and Baby Ben advertisement from 1929 Westclox History at ClockHistory.com The first advertisement for Westclox baby Ben dated 1915

 General Electric-Telechron first marketed a snooze alarm in 1956.
 The first Westclox Drowse (snooze) electric alarms were sold in 1959 and could be set for five (5) or ten (10) minutes snooze time.

 Many interesting alarm clocks have been made over the years.
 There was the Tugaslugabed.
 This novel alarm clock would wake you by pulling your toe.
 When you went to bed, you would place a loop around your toe and the alarm clock would be bolted to the floor or footboard.
 Eight seconds before the set time, an alarm would ring and then at the set time this clock would pull hard on the loop to awake the soundest of sleepers.
-Here are two more references:

 The latest in high tech clocks is the internet alarm clock, which can also be used as a countdown timer or a stopwatch.
-The WorldClock shows many statistics such as population, births, deaths, deforestation, gallons of oil pumped, etc.

-If you are interested in collecting alarm clocks, you might benefit from the Alarm Clock Chapter of the NAWCC .
+If you are interested in collecting alarm clocks, you might benefit from the Alarm Clock Chapter of the NAWCC.

 Contributors: Jeffery Wood